MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Being signed in to Microsoft Edge enables single sign-on.
 You are automatically signed in to certain websites such as Bing, and other identity-powered experiences such as Sync.
 If you want to limit automatic sign-in to Microsoft sites such as [Bing](https://bing.com), you may sign out of the browser.

-To sign into specific sites again using your user name and password or clear your cookies, go to `edge://settings/privacy`.
-For more information about clearing browsing data, see [View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607).
+To sign into specific sites again using your user name and password or clear your cookies, go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  For more information about clearing browsing data, see [View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607).

 To prevent any identity from being associated with Microsoft Edge, remove your Microsoft Edge profile or sign out of Microsoft Edge.
 To delete all data associated with your Microsoft Edge profile from your device, you must remove your Microsoft Edge profile.
 Deleting all data does not delete previously synced data associated with the identity.